-With an extraordinary talent of memorizing melodies in minutes, mezzo-soprano, Josefina, has found herself absorbed in the music realm for nearly twenty-one years.
+With an extraordinary talent of memorizing melodies in minutes, mezzo-soprano, Josefina, has found herself absorbed in the music realm for nearly twenty-two years.
 From various choirs, musicals and plays – to summer bands and solos, piano to guitar, she has immersed herself in her craft with serious passion and determination.

 In recent years Josefina has become a part of Penn State Altoona’s Ivyside Pride Choir, under the direction of Canadian contralto, Dr. Bonnie Cutsforth-Huber.
-Alongside Ivyside Pride, she has performed the Mozart's Requiem - under the direction of Dr. Bruce Chamberlain with the New York City Chamber Orchestra at Carnegie Hall (2017); performed a solo in Carmina Burana (2015), joined Dr. Bruce Chamberlain and the New York City Chamber Orchestra - for Maurice Durufle's Requiem at Avery Fisher Hall, Lincoln Center (2014); and joined Moving Ahead Productions – with nearly 100 additional chorister and musicians – to perform Andrew T. Miller’s Christmas cantata, The Birth of Christ, at St. Stephen’s Cathedral - Vienna, Austria (2013).
+Alongside her Ivyside Pride members, she has performed the Mozart's Requiem - under the direction of Dr. Bruce Chamberlain with the New York City Chamber Orchestra at Carnegie Hall (2017); performed a solo in Carmina Burana (2015), joined Dr. Bruce Chamberlain and the New York City Chamber Orchestra - for Maurice Durufle's Requiem at Avery Fisher Hall, Lincoln Center (2014); and joined Moving Ahead Productions – with nearly 100 additional chorister and musicians – to perform Andrew T. Miller’s Christmas cantata, The Birth of Christ, at St. Stephen’s Cathedral - Vienna, Austria (2013).

-Josefina’s extensive choral work extends far past Ivyside Pride, having been apart of seven additional choirs such as The Grier School’s Girls Choir, Joy Siddons’s Vocal Choir, The Genesis Choir for Children, the St. Andrews Bell and Vocal Choir, the Cherub Choir for Children, Cherub Chimes – Bell and Vocal Choir, and the Lewinsville Presbyterian Church’s Joyful Noise Vocal Choir, performing all over Washington, D.C.
+Josefina’s extensive choral work extends far past Ivyside Pride, having been apart of eight additional choirs such as SSSV's Choral Ensemble, The Grier School’s Girls Choir, Joy Siddons’s Vocal Choir, The Genesis Choir for Children, the St. Andrews Bell and Vocal Choir, the Cherub Choir for Children, Cherub Chimes – Bell and Vocal Choir, and the Lewinsville Presbyterian Church’s Joyful Noise Vocal Choir, performing all over the Washington, D.C area.

 In addition to her time a chorister, Josefina has also frequently appeared in musical productions.
 Roles have included Matron Mama Morton for The Grier School’s production of Watkins, Ebb and Fosse’s Chicago and as Elphaba for The Wizard and I and Defying Gravity, in independent solo shows.
 As part of musical ensembles, she has appeared for Chicago, as well as, Burrows and Swerling’s Guys & Dolls.